 Common Name: Spider Plant

+Spider plants are very popular houseplants.
 The Spider Plant, Chlorophytum comosum, is a hardy perennial native to Africa.
 It thrives in warm climates and does best when planted in partial sunlight.
-The spider plant gets its common name from the way its leaves grow – they are long and thin with small “spider-like” extensions on the end.
+The spider plant gets its common name from how its leaves grow – they are long and thin with small “spider-like” extensions.
+Spider plants do occasionally develop small white flowers at the ends of their long arching stems.

-Spider plants are easy to care for and propagate, making them a great choice for beginner gardeners or those who want a low-maintenance houseplant.
-They can be used as indoor plants or outdoor plants and are great for container gardens.
+Spider Plants are easy to care for and propagate, making them a great choice for beginner gardeners or those who want a low-maintenance houseplant.
+They can be used as indoor plants or outdoor plants and are great for container gardens or smaller pots.

 Where can I buy a Spider Plant?